iainkfraser/PageRank/README.md

 The algorithm is applied to RFC citations.
 The results of running it on the latest RFCs on Feb 10 2013 are stored in pagerank.txt and order_pagerank.txt.
 The integer is the rfc number and the floating point is the PageRank value.

+My boy Gianni Tedesco whipped up a program to correlate RFC's with their title - rfc_pagerank_with_titles.txt .